 Clausius-Clapeyron equation; phase diagram for a pure substance; phase equilibria in binary systems, partially miscible liquids–upper and lower critical solution temperatures; partial molar quantities, their significance, and determination; excess thermodynamic functions and their determination.

 Debye-Huckel theory of strong electrolytes and Debye-Huckel limiting Law for various equilibrium and transport properties.
 Galvanic cells, concentration cells; electrochemical series, measurement of e.m.f. of cells and its applications fuel cells and batteries.

-- Processes at electrodes; double layer at the interface; the rate of charge transfer, current density; over-potential; electro-analytical techniques: Polarography, amperometry, ion-selective electrodes, and their uses.
+Double layer at the interface; the rate of charge transfer, current density; over-potential; electro-analytical techniques: Polarography, amperometry, ion-selective electrodes, and their uses.

 Differential and integral rate equations for zeroth, first, second and fractional order reactions; Rate equations involving reverse, parallel, consecutive and chain reactions; branching chain and explosions; effect of temperature and pressure on rate constant; Study of fast reactions by stop-flow and relaxation methods; Collisions and transition state theories.

 Absorption of light; decay of excited state by different routes; photochemical reactions between hydrogen and halogens and their quantum yields.

 Absorption from gases and solutions on solid adsorbents, Langmuir and B.E.T. adsorption isotherms; determination of surface area, characteristics and mechanism of reaction on heterogeneous catalysts.

 Metal ions in biological systems and their role in ion transport across the membranes (molecular mechanism), oxygen-uptake proteins, cytochromes and ferredoxins.